 1. Apply at BarnardWorks Ref # 4322

 2. Fill out this form.

 3. Make an appointment for an interview.
-You may meet with either Rebecca Grabiner, First-Year Class Dean & Dean for Academic Assistance or Elida Martinez-Gaynor, Associate Director of Collegiate Programs.
+You may meet with either Rebecca Grabiner, First-Year Class Dean & Dean for Academic Assistance or Elida Martinez-Gaynor, Interim Director of Academic Success and Enrichment Programs.

 Questions?
 Email email@example.com